Go From Shopaholic to Shopping Habit-Breaker: 6 Hacks to Avoid Shopaholic Debt

 5. Let the Sales Slide By

 And speaking of sales, remember that phrases like “Last Chance Sale!” or “Biggest Discounts Ever!” are empty.
 In reality, you’re being compelled to buy things you don’t actually need.
-Don’t be lured in by the promise of free shipping and buy one get one 50% off.
+Don’t be lured into shopaholic debt by the promise of free shipping and buy one get one 50% off.

 6. Think About Long-Term Goals

 Take a minute to reflect on some of your biggest lifelong dreams.
 Maybe they involve a trip to the Greek islands, helping your parents pay off their house, or pursuing a graduate degree.
 All of these goals require money.
-But as long as you’re stuck in a toxic shopping cycle, you’re not going to get closer to realizing your dreams.
+But as long as you’re stuck in a toxic shopping cycle and building shopaholic debt, you’re not going to get closer to realizing your dreams.

 Make a list of your goals and keep them on hand anytime you feel the urge to shop unnecessarily.
 Once you remember what kind of future you’re trying to create for yourself, the temptation to shop will subside.